 Types of Aid

-Dual Degree Program students are charged the tuition rate of the institution they are currently attending.
-Similarly, students are awarded financial aid by the institution in which they are enrolled.
-If eligible, students will receive financial aid directly from TAU for the first two years of the Program.
-And, if eligible, students will receive financial aid directly from the School of General Studies for the second two years of the Program.
+Dual Degree Program students are awarded financial aid by the institution in which they are enrolled.
+Where eligible, students will receive financial aid directly from Tel Aviv University for the first two years of the Program.
+Similarly, if eligible, students will receive financial aid directly from the Columbia University School of General Studies for the second two years of the Program.
+Students who are eligible for U.S. federal financial aid including Federal Parent PLUS Loans, or students receiving private educational loans, will have their aid awarded and managed by the GS Office of Educational Financing at Columbia University for all four years of the program.

 The financial aid application process differs for incoming and continuing Dual Degree Program students.
 Please see Apply for Financial Aid for specific information about applying for financial aid as an applicant and/or current student.